aleen42/PersonalWiki/post/code_review_best_practices/code_review_best_practices.md

 - [**Squint-test offenses**](http://robertheaton.com/2014/06/20/code-review-without-your-eyes/): If I squint my eyes, does the shape of this code look identical to other shapes?
 Are there patterns that might indicate other problems in the code’s structure?

-Code left in a better state than found: If I’m changing an area of the code that’s messy, it’s tempting to add in a few lines and leave.
+- **Code left in a better state than found**: If I’m changing an area of the code that’s messy, it’s tempting to add in a few lines and leave.
 I recommend going one step further and leaving the code nicer than it was found.

-Potential bugs: Are there off-by-one errors?
+- **Potential bugs**: Are there off-by-one errors?
 Will the loops terminate in the way we expect?
 Will they terminate at all?

-Error handling: Are errors handled gracefully and explicitly where necessary?
+- **Error handling**: Are errors handled gracefully and explicitly where necessary?
 Have custom errors been added?
 If so, are they useful?

-Efficiency: If there’s an algorithm in the code, is it using an efficient implementation?
+- **Efficiency**: If there’s an algorithm in the code, is it using an efficient implementation?
 For example, iterating over a list of keys in a dictionary is an inefficient way to locate a desired value.

+#### Style

+- **Method names**: Naming things is one of the hard problems in computer science.
+If a method is named `get_message_queue_name` and it is actually doing something completely different like sanitizing HTML from the input, then that’s an inaccurate method name.
+And probably a misleading function.

+- **Variable names**: `foo` or `bar` are probably not useful names for data structures. `e` is similarly not useful when compared to `exception`.
+Be as verbose as you need (depending on the language).
+Expressive variable names make it easier to understand code when we have to revisit it later.

+- **Function length**: My rule of thumb is that a function should be less than 20 or so lines.
+If I see a method above 50, I feel it’s best that it be cut into smaller pieces.

+- **Class length**: I think classes should be under about 300 lines total and ideally less than 100.
+It’s likely that large classes can be split into separate objects, which makes it easier to understand what the class is supposed to do.

+- **File length**: For Python files, I think around 1000 lines of code is about the most we should have in one file.
+Anything above that is a good sign that it should be split into smaller, more focused files.
+As the size of a file goes up, discoverability goes down.

+- **Docstrings**: For complex methods or those with longer lists of arguments, is there a docstring explaining what each of the arguments does, if it’s not obvious?

+- **Commented code**: Good idea to remove any commented out lines.

+- **Number of method arguments**: For the methods and functions, do they have 3 or fewer arguments?
+Greater than 3 is probably a sign that it could be grouped in a different way.

+- **Readability**: Is the code easy to understand?
+Do I have to pause frequently during the review to decipher it?